Innovative approaches to moving practical learning online

 While the move to online teaching has been difficult for most in higher education, it has been especially challenging for courses requiring practical, hands-on learning, such as STEM subjects, medicine and nursing.
-Many thought it was not possible, but we now know that with careful planning, hard-working staff, willing students and some innovative teaching methods, it can be done.
+Many thought it was not possible, but we now know that with careful planning, hard-working staff, willing students and innovative teaching methods, it can be done.

-Here are some key lessons in how we tackled this challenge to ensure that our students could continue working towards completion of their course.
+Here are key lessons in how we tackled this challenge to ensure that our students could continue working towards completion of their course.

 For any subject requiring workplace placement experience, there is a requirement to adopt a degree of flexibility in programme plans and course design.